Chart Color Schemes

 Health performance in Svensson Heights is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Svensson Heights faces significant health challenges, with various conditions affecting both younger and older residents.
-Private health cover is low, at approximately 48% (1,649 people), compared to the national average of 55.7%.
+Svensson Heights faces significant health challenges, as assessed by AreaSearch through mortality rates and chronic condition prevalence.
+Multiple health conditions affect both younger and older age groups.
+Private health cover is low, at approximately 48% of the total population (around 1,649 people), compared to 52.5% in Rest of Qld and a national average of 55.7%.

-The most prevalent medical conditions are arthritis (12.0%) and mental health issues (10.8%), while 55.4% of residents report no medical ailments, compared to 59.1% in Rest of Qld.
-As of 26 March 2023, 24.3% of residents are aged 65 and over (835 people), lower than the 26.3% in Rest of Qld.
-Health outcomes among seniors largely mirror those of the general population.
+The most prevalent medical conditions are arthritis (12.0%) and mental health issues (10.8%), while 55.4% of residents report no medical ailments, lower than the 67.6% in Rest of Qld.
+Working-age residents face notable health challenges due to high chronic condition rates.
+The area has a higher proportion of seniors, with 24.4% aged 65 and over (839 people), compared to 20.4% in Rest of Qld.
+Health outcomes among seniors present some challenges, largely aligning with national rankings for the general population.

 Frequently Asked Questions - Health